-You have numerous opportunities to use hymn arrangements and creative hymn-playing techniques in worship (like, multiple times in every service!), but access to hymn harmonizations and published resources is limited.
+If you’re a church pianist or organist, you likely have lots of opportunities to use hymn arrangements and creative hymn-playing techniques (like, multiple times in every service!).

-With a few easy-to-use strategies and a quick refresher on those 8 a.m. college theory classes, you’ll be creating your own artful hymn arrangements in no time.
+With a few easy-to-use accompaniment strategies and a quick refresher on those 8 a.m. college music theory classes, you’ll be creating your own unique, artful, and creative hymn arrangements in no time.

 Ready to get started?
-Mix up your approach to hymn-playing this month with these 5 creative strategies:
+Mix up your approach to hymn-playing this season with these five quick, easy-to-use strategies:

 1. Add passing tones and neighbor tones.

-What are passing tones and neighbor tones?
+What are passing tones and neighbor tones again?
 Here’s a quick review of these music-theory terms:

 You can use passing tones and neighbor tones throughout a hymn to add variety and musical and rhythmic interest, and make it feel more like an arrangement.